acailic/acailic.github.io/_notes/aws-das-review-3.md

 SSE-C: when you want to manage your own encryption keys Client Side Encryption
 It’s important to understand which ones are adapted to which situation for the exam
+### S3 Encryption for Objects: SSE-S3
+SSE-S3: encryption using keys handled & managed by AWS S3 Object is encrypted server side
+AES-256 encryption type
+Must set header:   “x-amz-server-side-encryption": "AES256"
 ### S3 Encryption for Objects: SSE-KMS
+SSE-KMS: encryption using keys handled & managed by KMS KMS Advantages: user control + audit trail
+Object is encrypted server side
+Must set header:   “x-amz-server-side-encryption": ”aws:kms"
 ### S3 Encryption for Objects: SSE-C
+SSE-C: server-side encryption using data keys fully managed by the customer outside of AWS Amazon S3 does not store the encryption key you provide HTTPS must be used
+Encryption key must provided in HTTP headers, for every HTTP request made
 ### S3 Encryption for Objects: Client Side Encryption
+Client library such as the Amazon S3 Encryption Client Clients must encrypt data themselves before sending to S3 Clients must decrypt data themselves when retrieving from S3 Customer fully manages the keys and encryption cycle
 ### S3 Encryption for Objects: Encryption in transit (SSL)
+AWS S3 exposes:
+HTTP endpoint: non encrypted
+HTTPS endpoint: encryption in flight
+You’re free to use the endpoint you want, but HTTPS is recommended HTTPS is mandatory for SSE-C
+Encryption in flight is also called SSL / TLS
 ### S3 CORS (Cross-Origin Resource Sharing)
+If you request data from another website, you need to enable CORS Cross Origin Resource Sharing allows you to limit the number of websites that can request your files in S3 (and limit your costs)
+It’s a popular exam question
 ### S3 Access Logs
+For audit purpose, you may want to log all access to S3 buckets Any request made to S3, from any account, authorized or denied, will be logged into another S3 bucket That data can be analyzed using data analysis tools… Or Amazon Athena as we’ll see later in this course!
+The log format is at: https://docs.aws.amazon.com/AmazonS3/latest/dev/Lo gFormat.html
 ### S3 Security
 ### S3 Bucket Policies
 ### S3 Security - Other